rvanbutselaar/raspberrypi/README.md

 # TODO

-- docker login aws??
+- docker login aws from pi
-- rebuild azrt for arm64 -> add to pipeline
+- rebuild azrt for arm64 -> add to pipeline -> tune
 - build esmr5_exporter for arm64 in pipeline
-- build cadvisor for arm64 in pipeline
 - backup grafana dashboards